aamirsofi/fee-module/SETUP.md

 # Setup Guide - Step by Step

-Follow these steps to get your Fee Management System up and running:
+Follow these steps to get your School ERP Platform up and running:

 ## Step 1: Install Dependencies